I beg to move,

 I am sorry, but I am running out of time.

-Turning to the Commonwealth, it is currently the case that 36 out of 52 Commonwealth countries still criminalise homosexuality.
+Turning to the Commonwealth, 36 out of 52 Commonwealth countries still criminalise homosexuality.
 The UK Government have a special duty and responsibility to help change hearts and minds in our fellow Commonwealth countries.
 Next April, we are hosting the Commonwealth summit in London and Windsor.
 We will be using this opportunity to make sure that we discuss the important issue of LGBT equality in the Commonwealth.

 Many hon.
 Members raised concerns about particular countries and the tragic difficulties faced by LGBT people in countries around the world.
 This year, there have been numerous reports regarding the horrific situation in Chechnya for LGBT people.
 The UK was among the first countries that expressed concern about the persecution of LGBT people in Chechnya.
 We continue to lobby the Russian Government to investigate properly and to hold perpetrators to account.
 On 13 April, the Foreign Secretary co-signed a letter to Russian Foreign Minister Lavrov calling on the Russian Government to investigate and ensure the safety of journalists and activists investigating those abuses.
 Officials at our embassy in Moscow have also raised concerns at a senior level with the Russian Ministry of Foreign Affairs.